Are you experiencing jaw pain, difficulty chewing, and/or clicking and locking of your jaw? If so then you may have a TMJ disorder.

 - Difficulty chewing

 - Muscle Spasms

 Many of the previously listed symptoms of TMJ can also be symptoms of various other disorders, so make sure to consult with your dentist if you experience any of these issues, or contact our office to schedule a free consultation.

 The main treatments for temporomandibular joint dysfunction are medication, stabilization splints or bite guards, and therapy.

-In extreme cases, surgery with our experts in Northern Virginia may be recommended when conservative treatments fail to alleviate the pain and discomfort of TMJ disorder.
+In extreme cases, our Northern Virginia surgeons may be recommended when conservative treatments fail to alleviate the pain and discomfort of TMJ disorder.
 If you or anyone you know suffers from extreme chronic jaw pain due to TMJ disorder, call our office at 703.388.2805 today to schedule a consultation with Dr. Gocke.
 Don’t continue to live with the chronic pain from TMJ, when you don’t have to!